Chikuwaq/nextnanopy-wrapper/README.md

 # nextnanopy-wrapper
 The package `nnShortcuts` contains shortcut functions using nextnanopy features and simplifies the pre- and post-processing of nextnano simulations.
+A big advantage of `nnShortcuts.common` is that you get a DataFile without knowing the exact output file name.
+You can narrow down the output data by specifying a list of keywords and exclude keywords.

 The module `nnHelpers` is an object-oriented wrapper around [nextnanopy](https://github.com/nextnanopy/nextnanopy).
-The class `SweepHelper` object facilitates preparing, running and post-processing nextnano sweep simulations by bridging the simulation inputs and outputs.
+The class `SweepHelper` object
+1. facilitates preparing, running and post-processing nextnano sweep simulations by bridging the simulation inputs and outputs.
+This is in contrast to nextnanopy, which does not associate simulation input and output.
+2. create a copy of your input file with a shorter name if the original filename is too long, so that the output path length does not exceed the system limit.
+The method `SweepHelper.execute_sweep()` will bring back the original filename to the output folders after the simulations have finished.

 ## How to use